wonechoi/wonechoi.github.io/_portfolio/2_project.markdown

 <strong>Disadvantage</strong>: a tree cannot save the same value.
 But a phone book should be able to have the same names.
 I consist of the tree by the first name and allow to save the same first names, but not last names.
 Before adding a new contact, the program checks if there is the same full name.
 When a search for contacts by a first name, the program continues the search under its subtree after finding a contact.
 Same first name can be in the right part of its left child or in the left part of its right child.  <br><br>
 </p>
-<p>Now that I think about it.. my best idea to struct contacts is a tree by the full name and each node can have several contacts connected by linked lists.</p>
+<p>Now that I think about it.. my best idea to struct contacts is a tree features that its nodes can have several contacts have same first name, connected by linked lists.</p>
 <div class="img_row" style="height:360px">
 	<a href="{{ site.baseurl }}/img/PhoneBook/Main1.jpg" target="_blank"><img class="col one" style="width:50%; height:360px" src="{{ site.baseurl }}/img/PhoneBook/Main1.jpg"/></a>
 	<a href="{{ site.baseurl }}/img/PhoneBook/Main2.jpg" target="_blank"><img class="col one" style="width:50%; height:360px" src="{{ site.baseurl }}/img/PhoneBook/Main2.jpg"/></a>